 Editing

-The preview files the Insta360 titan generates are great but you really need to get the footage onto a computer and use Insta360’s stitching software before you get it into your editing software.
-Beware this is a time intensive process.
-We are running the latest Mac Studios with M2 chips and running at max speed it still took an hour for each 5 minute clip we had recorded.
+The preview files the Insta360 Titan generates are great, but you really need to get the footage onto a computer and use Insta360’s stitching software before you get it into your editing software.
+Beware, this is a time-intensive process.
+We are running the latest Mac Studios with M2 chips and running at max speed, but it still took an hour for each 5-minute clip we had recorded.
 Make sure you build adequate time into the delivery schedule for this process.